 - After finishing the events of the Gate of Time, attain the pieces of the Song of the Hero possessed by the Water Dragon and Fire Dragon.

-IMPORTANT NOTE: While you can complete the Song of the Hero in any order, a game-breaking glitch can render your game unwinnable if you start with the Thunder Dragon.
+While you can complete the Song of the Hero in any order, a game-breaking glitch can render your game unwinnable if you start with the Thunder Dragon.
 So, my personal recommendation is to attain the pieces of the song in the order of the regions.
 Faron > Eldin > Lanayru

 - Complete the whole Lanayru Gorge section of the main plot.

-Once you have cured the Thunder Dragon of his lethal disease, he will urge you to return later for a "special surprise".
+Once you have cured the Thunder Dragon of his lethal disease, he will urge you to return later for a "special surprise."
 That special surprise, my friends, is Boss Rush Mode, or as he likes to call it: The Lightning Round!

-What's Boss Rush Mode?
+What Is Boss Rush Mode?

-As mentioned in the introduction, Boss Rush Mode is a series of consecutive battles against all bosses that you have unlocked up to that point in the game.
+As mentioned in the introduction, Boss Rush Mode is a series of consecutive battles against all the bosses that you have unlocked up to that point in the game.
 So, if you go to Lanayru Gorge just before the very end of the game, you'll be able to fight every boss except Demise.
 To fight the game's Big Bad in Boss Rush Mode, you need to have beaten the game already and be playing in Hero Mode.

-Since you have no Adventure Pouch, you cannot use potions during Boss Rush Mode, so your Hearts are effectively limited to whatever you started with and whatever you can scrounge up during the boss fights themselves (practically none if you're in Hero Mode).
+Since you have no Adventure Pouch, you cannot use potions during Boss Rush Mode, so your Hearts are effectively limited to whatever you started with and whatever you can scrounge up during the boss fights themselves (practically nothing if you're in Hero Mode).
 As a result, the emphasis is on finishing the fights quickly, but carefully.
 Dodge if you need to, and don't risk getting hit just to land another slash.